athulya-ajayakumar/Chess-move/README.md

 # about

-chess.js is a TypeScript chess library used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection
+chess moves is a TypeScript chess library used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection